paulfioravanti/paulfioravanti.github.io/_posts/2021-11-17-mums-meetup.md

-Between running her own events, helping others run theirs, scouting new venues for future potential meetups, handling new memberships (including dealing with financials), general [cat herding][], and managing with the drama associated with large social groups of people with various personalities and temperaments, there is no doubt I would define it as a full-time job.
+Between running her own events, helping others run theirs, scouting new venues for future potential meetups, handling new memberships (including dealing with financials), general [cat herding][], and managing the drama found in large social groups of people with various personalities and temperaments, there is no doubt I would define it as a full-time job.

 Mum and I essentially became peers in this meetup space, though the amount of effort involved in her meetups leaves my own credentials as a so-called "organiser" of some [dinky][] technical meetups once a month in the dust!

-I am glad to have been shown up, though, as Mum's passion and enthusiasm for meetup organisation and bringing people together led to her to become a happier and even more outgoing person.
+I am glad to have been shown up, though, as Mum's passion and enthusiasm for meetup organisation and bringing people together led to her to become a happier, and even more outgoing, person.

 ---